 Mechanicsville VFD in Maryland used this 1984 CJ-7, known as Jeep 2A, for fighting brush and woodland fires.
 Firefighter/EMT Ron Raley says, "It has an electric pump, 60 gallon tank, and hose reel in the rear.
 It also carries a chainsaw, 2 handlights, road flares, rakes, fill hose, and a gasoline tank.
 The roof stays off all summer!"

 This 1985 CJ-7 belongs to the Highland Township Fire Dept. in Highland, Michigan.
-See also a photo of the passenger side (30K JPEG), showing the hose reel with 50 feet of 3/4-inch preconnect.
-It also carries a 90-gallon water tank, Honda 30GPM (100PSI) pump, 4 grass brooms, tow strap, shovels and rakes.
+It carries a 90-gallon water tank, Honda 30GPM (100PSI) pump, hose reel with 50 feet of 3/4-inch preconnect, 4 grass brooms, tow strap, shovels and rakes.

 For photos of a toy Jeep based on this prototype, see Repainting a Tonka Jeep on CJ3B.info.